Comerline/TopGamersApi/README.md

 ## Installing

-Simply download or clone this repository and installing in your web server.
+Simply download or clone this repository and install it on your web server.

 ```bash
 - composer install